 Durable Medical Equipment, or DME, refers to any and all medical devices used inside the home to help everyday life.
-All DME is doctor prescribed and must meet a list of qualifications and criteria before a doctor or supplier considers it DME.
+All DME needs to be doctor prescribed and meet a list of qualifications and criteria.
 This means that the equipment must be:

 - Used for a medical reason

 - Not usually useful to someone who isn’t sick or injured